mdupont315/cart-react-frontend/README.md

-In this section have different kinds of the products & various categories products etc. You easily find the product which you have to need.
+This section has different kinds of products & various categories of products etc. You easily find the product which you have to need.